mthsfrts/GASH/README.md

      runs-on: ubuntu-latest
      steps:
         - name: Step 1
           run: |
            command1
            command2
            ...
            command20
         - name: Step 2
           run: |
            command1
            command2
            ...
            command20

-        ...
+        - ...

         - name: Step 11
           run: echo "This is a long block example."
 ```
+The code above illustrates a workflow with a job containing more than 10 steps and individual steps with numerous commands, making the job complex to maintain.

+o enhance the maintainability of the workflow, consider splitting large jobs into multiple workflows and breaking down steps with excessive commands into smaller units.
+This approach not only improves readability but also aids in debugging and long-term maintenance.